thanos-io/thanos/docs/proposals/202101_endpoint_discovery.md

 Right now this Info service would be added to existing components exposing a gRPC server.

-The upgrade path would be possible in this case, as it's strictly additive for endpoints, and there will be a migration path to fall back to current discovery methods which could be removed in the future.
+The upgrade path would be possible in this case, as it's strictly additive for endpoints, and there will be a migration path to fall back to current discovery methods, which could be removed in the future.

 ### Alternatives